Keyboard shortcuts

 Boot from LiveCD

 When the system starts, you should see the Vincent OS boot menu.
-Select the following option: Vincent OS LiveCD.
+There are two options available:

 If you saw the login desktop, you have successfully booted into the LiveCD environment!